 The collections available depend on which edition of Special Words you have - standard or professional.
-The screenshot on the right shows the lists in the Annual Events collection (available in both editions).
+The screenshot on the left shows the lists in the Annual Events collection (available in both editions).

 Simply select the list you would like, and once downloaded choose Add new profile when prompted.

 This facility was introduced at version 4.
 Some lists contain text, images and audio.
 Others only include text and images, or just images: the intention in these cases is that you add your own written words and/or voice to suit your needs.